Wilsonville, Oregon: Economy

 Wilsonville has often had more jobs in the city than residents due to its location along Interstate 5.
 This location has led to the city becoming headquarters for several major local and national companies, as well as home to facilities of several national companies.
-Companies with their headquarters in the city include design software maker Mentor Graphics; imaging systems manufacturer FLIR Systems; and shoe retailer Solestruck.
-G.I.
-Joe's, a sporting goods and automotive parts retailer was based in Wilsonville until bankruptcy in 2009, as was drugstore chain Thrifty PayLess until it was bought by Rite Aid in 1996, and video rental retailer Movie Gallery and its subsidiary Hollywood Video were as well until bankruptcy in 2010.
+Companies with their headquarters in the city include design software maker Mentor Graphics and imaging systems manufacturer FLIR Systems.

 Copier and printer manufacturer Xerox operates a large facility in Wilsonville, and is the city's largest employer.
 The company acquired the color printing and imaging division of Tektronix corporation in 2000.
 Xerox, Mentor Graphics, and FLIR are all adjacent to each other north of Boeckman Road along Parkway Avenue.
-Projector maker InFocus was headquartered in the city until December 2009 and was located next to FLIR.
 InFocus and Mentor were both founded by former employees of Tektronix.

 Wilsonville is home to many other business located in industrial parks straddling Interstate 5 that are filled with manufacturing and distribution facilities.
 Xerox and Mentor Graphics are the city's two largest employers as of 2006, the only two to employ more than 1000 people.
 Other large employers in the city are Tyco Electronics (Precision Interconnect), Sysco, Rockwell Collins, and Rite Aid.
 Additionally, Coca-Cola operates a bottling plant in the city.
-Nike had one of its U.S. distribution centers for footwear in Wilsonville until closing it in 2009.